cmeeren/Faqt/README.md

   with `BeSome()`, split out assertion chains with `Satisfy`, and require one of several sub-assertions with `SatisfyAny`.
-- **Configurable:** You can configure how values are formatted in the assertion message on a type-by-type basis, and specify a default formatter (e.g. for serializing objects to JSON for display).
+- **Configurable:** You can configure how values are formatted in the assertion message on a type-by-type basis, and specify a default formatter (e.g. for displaying all values as serialized JSON by default).
 - **Production-ready:** Faqt is very well tested and will not break your code, whether test or production.

 ## Writing your own assertions